brian-j-smith/Mamba.jl/doc/mcmc/chains.rst

         See the :ref:`section-Line-Subsetting` section of the tutorial.

-.. function:: setindex!(c::AbstractChains, value, inds...)
+.. function:: setindex!(c::AbstractChains, value, iters, names, chains)

     Store MCMC sampler output at a given index.
 The syntax ``c[i, j, k] = value`` is converted to ``setindex!(c, value, i, j, k)``.